Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 **You and your clan both prize aggression.
 Is hypermale status a universal Stoneback trait?**

 *"No, but it's common for us.
 Hypermales are bigger, stronger, and yeah, way more aggressive.
-The higher the degree, the more all of that’s true…and we look for that in Clan candidates.
+The higher the degree, the more all of that’s true... and we look for that in Clan candidates.
 ‘Muscles are required’ as your Marines would say.
 We also value brains and talent, don’t misunderstand.
 ‘Backs can’t afford to be stupid, but a supergenius is useless to us without strength, honesty, and personal bravery."*

 [Image: Daar’s flexed core and legs, twisted at the waist to showcase his heavy musculature]